 - Clause 199 provides that certain instruments in the Bill (e.g. notices of FS's designations regarding within scope FIs and LRA under clauses 6 and 7, Part 5 instruments, recognition instruments, etc.) are not subsidiary legislation.
 As a code of practice issued under clause 194 is to provide guidance and will not have any legislative effect, the Government will move a CSA to clarify that such code of practice is not subsidiary legislation.
 The Government will also move a CSA to expand clause 194 to enable RAs to issue codes of practice about any matter relating to the functions given to them, including providing guidance on the operation of any provision of the Ordinance.
 Under the new clause 194(4), RAs will issue their own code of practice governing issues common to all within scope FIs and providing for sector specific requirements.
 The CSA seeks to provide that a code of practice issued by an RA may incorporate or refer to other codes of practice issued by other RAs. - 115.
-The Bills Committee has examined all proposed CSAs from the Administration and raised no objection.
+The Bills Committee has examined all proposed CSAs from the Government and raised no objection.
 The Bills Committee will not propose any CSAs to the Bill.
+The full set of draft CSAs to the Bill to be moved by the Government is enclosed in Appendix V.

-Resumption of Second Reading debate
+Resumption of Second Reading debate on the Bill